BobleChinois/Bitcoin-definition/Brouillons/Case_smallblocks.md

 ## Prerequisites

-Bitcoin is a complex matter, and would deserve a whole book to be discussed at lenght.
-But since it just means to be a readable article, here is some assumptions I will hold for true :
+Bitcoin is a complex matter, and would deserve a whole book (well, more like whole libraries in fact) to be discussed at lenght.
+But since it just means to be a readable article, here is some assumptions I won't bother to argue here :
 1. Bitcoin is not a business, nor is it a currency and most importantly it is **not** a payment network.
 Factually, Bitcoin is [a software, it is code, information](https://hackernoon.com/why-america-cant-regulate-bitcoin-8c77cee8d794), **period**.
 2. While runned by a network of peers, this code enable generation, safe conservation and trade of a kind of commodity, that is digital, scarce and rival, and commonly called "bitcoins".
 3. To achieve that, the peers of the network all agree on a protocol, a set of rules that has been designed to make Bitcoin a ["peer-to-peer electronic cash system"](https://bitcoin.org/bitcoin.pdf).
 Here we should make immediately clear that opposite to a very common misunderstanding of the word _cash_ (an ignorance easily exploited by Bcash propagandists), **cash does not mean "pocket money" or "microtransaction"**.
 Cash is money that can be used for ultimate settlement of debt because there are no third parties associated to the deal.
 Historically, **cash is gold**, so remember that next time someone tells you "Bitcoin betrayed Satoshi's vision, because the whitepaper is talking about _cash_, not _gold_".
-He has either being deceived or is trying to deceive you.
+He has either being deceived or is trying to deceive you, and in both cases you should just ignore him.
 4. Bitcoin's value is to be **a sovereign monetary system, meaning nobody can change the rules**.
-It's a network of _peers_, which means that they're all equal and enforcing the same set of rules.
+It's a network of _peers_, which means that they're all equal as they enforce the same set of rules.
 It's not a democracy where some ill-defined _majority_ can impose anything on the minority.
 Each peer is free to enforce the rules he thinks appropriate, while bearing the full consequences of his choice.

-## Three arguments to keep the blocks small
+## Three (definitive) arguments to keep the blocks small

-1. Bitcoin does impose a trade-off between "ease-of-transaction" (enabled by having bigger blocks) and "ease-of-validation" (the smallest the blokcs, the easier to validate).
+1. Bitcoin does impose a trade-off between "ease-of-transaction" (enabled by having bigger blocks) and "ease-of-validation" (the smallest the blocks, the easier to validate).
 What's important is the two side of the deal are not of equal importance : the latter is critical while the former is not.
 That means **we must never trade "ease-of-validation" for "ease-of-transaction"**.
 2. Today, there is no alternative to running a full node to validate transactions and enforce protocol.
 Bigger blocks raise the requirement to operate a full node yourself, while by keeping blocks small you actually make it easier and easier as domestic computers become more powerful.
-3. With Bitcoin we only have one shot, if we mess things up we are very unlikely to recreate the same _ideal_ conditions for organic growth of another Bitcoin network.
+3. With Bitcoin we only have one shot, if we mess things up we are very unlikely to recreate the same _ideal_ conditions for organic and anarchistic growth of another Bitcoin network.
 That's why we must be very prudent, especially regarding modifications on the protocol level.
 I know some people won't get it, but in Bitcoin _not doing anything_ is the best option most of the time.

 ### The "ease of transaction" versus "ease of validation" trade-off